zenpk/dorm-system/README.md

 ### Setup the databases

 This project uses two databases: MySQL and Redis, Redis is for caching.
-By default they run in Docker containers, you can use a docker compose command to set them both up.
+By default they run in Docker containers, you can use a Docker Compose command to set them both up.

 ```shell
 cd scripts/docker_db